 in bid documents in North America.

-Design for the Environment (DFE) is an EPA program that forms voluntary
+Safer Choice is an EPA program that forms voluntary

 partnerships with selected industry sectors to: